awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 ## Enabling Task IAM Roles on your Container Instances<a name="enable_task_iam_roles"></a>

 Your Amazon ECS container instances require at least version 1\.11\.0 of the container agent to enable task IAM roles; however, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
 If you are using the Amazon ECS\-optimized AMI, your instance needs at least 1\.11\.0\-1 of the `ecs-init` package\.
 If your container instances are launched from version 2016\.03\.e or later, then they contain the required versions of the container agent and `ecs-init`\.
-For more information, see [Amazon ECS\-Optimized AMI](ecs-optimized_AMI.md)\.
+For more information, see [Amazon ECS\-Optimized Amazon Linux AMI](ecs-optimized_AMI.md)\.

 If you are not using the Amazon ECS\-optimized AMI for your container instances, be sure to add the `--net=host` option to your docker run command that starts the agent and the appropriate agent configuration variables for your desired configuration \(for more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\):